 About Our Assistant United States Attorneys

 Our AUSAs come from various backgrounds.
 Many are Louisiana natives from Baton Rouge, Houma, Lafayette, Lake Charles, New Iberia, New Orleans, Shreveport, and other places in the state.
-Others are from California, Indiana, Michigan, Mississippi, New York, New Jersey, Ohio, and Pennsylvania.
+Others are from California, Georgia, Illinois, Indiana, Michigan, Mississippi, New York, New Jersey, Pennsylvania, and Wisconsin.

-Our AUSAs received their law degrees from Duke, Emory, George Washington, John Marshall, LSU, Loyola, Mercer, Mississippi, Southern, Stanford, SUNY-Buffalo, Tulane, and Virginia.
+Our AUSAs received their law degrees from the University of California-Hastings, Emory, George Washington, Georgetown, John Marshall, LSU, Loyola, Mercer, Mississippi, Southern, SUNY-Buffalo, Tulane, and Virginia.
 Many were top graduates and served on their school’s law review.

 Our AUSAs include decorated veterans who served as high-ranking officers in the U.S. Marine Corps, the U.S. Army, and the U.S. Navy.
 Some of our AUSAs also worked for the Central Intelligence Agency, the Federal Bureau of Investigation, and the U.S. Department of Homeland Security.

-Our AUSAs include former military and state prosecutors, including former Judge Advocates with the U.S. Marine Corps and the U.S. Army; former Assistant District Attorneys in Baton Rouge, Boston, Macon (Georgia), New Orleans, and New York City; and former Deputy Attorneys General in the Louisiana Attorney General’s Office.
+Our AUSAs include former military and state prosecutors, including former Judge Advocates with the U.S. Marine Corps, the U.S. Army, and the U.S. Air Force; former Assistant District Attorneys in Baton Rouge, Boston, Macon (Georgia), New Orleans, New York City, and Philadelphia; and former Deputy Attorneys General in the Louisiana Attorney General’s Office.

-Our AUSAs include those who previously practiced law at private firms, including Adams & Reese in Jackson, Mississippi; Jones Walker in New Orleans; King & Spalding in Atlanta and Washington, D.C.; Littler Mendelson in Charlotte, North Carolina; Onebane in Lafayette; and Shearman & Sterling in New York.
+Our AUSAs include those who previously practiced law at private firms, including Alston & Bird in Atlanta; Archer Norris in San Francisco; Jones Walker in New Orleans; King & Spalding in Atlanta and Washington, D.C.; and Onebane in Lafayette.
 Another AUSA led fraud detection and prevention efforts in a private entity tasked with administering disaster-relief grant funding.